 “Partnership between academic institutions and leading Canadian organizations is critical to driving meaningful change,” said Dr. Charlotte Yates, U of G president and vice-chancellor.

-“Through the labour shortage we are facing today, there is increasing responsibility on post-secondary institutions to both offer our university community the right mix of skills for the workplace and to connect our communities with employment opportunities.
+“Through the labour shortage we are facing today, there is increasing responsibility on post-secondary institutions to both offer our university community the right mix of skills for the workplace and connect our communities with employment opportunities.

 “We’re thrilled to work with Palette on this initiative and champion success for graduates of all skill sets, backgrounds and interests.
 We look forward to seeing the profound careers that students across Canada go on to achieve through these programs.”